 Course releases each semester should be budgeted in proposals at the amount equal to the commensurate cost of adjunct faculty to teach the course/s from which the faculty member will be released.
 The cost to hire an adjunct may vary by department.
 The adjunct replacement cost amount should be budgeted in the proposal along with associated fringe benefits and indirect costs, as allowed by the sponsor.
 Upon award, funds that were budgeted for release time will be made available to the supervising department chair to hire the adjunct replacement.

-The total amount of release time across all grants that a faculty member is granted during the academic year may not cause them to go below a teaching threshold of a 1:1 teaching load annually.
+The total amount of release time across all grants that a faculty member is granted during the academic year may not cause them to go below a teaching threshold of 2 courses per semester, or a 2:2 teaching load annually.
 This is true for both regular and distinguished faculty.
-Any exceptions to this practice should be requested from the corresponding school dean and a rationale should be provided.
+Any exceptions to this practice should be requested from AVPAA: B&R and a rationale provided.